calvinfeng/gonotebook/user_auth/README.md

 postgres=# create role <name> superuser login;
 ```

-Create a database named `go_user_auth` with owner pointing to whichever account you like.
+Create a database named `go_user_auth` with owner pointing to whichever role you like.
 I am using cfeng on my computer.
 ```
 $ psql postgres
 postgres=# create database go_user_auth with owner=cfeng;
 ```

-Then just exit with `\q`

 Actually just in case you don't remember the password to your `ROLE`, do the following
 ```